 The Wonders of Tomorrow

-The future is going to be pretty awesome, in matters of gaming.
-With technology branching through several segments, like cloud hosting, gesture manipulation, eye-movement recognition and so on, limitations will soon be crossed.
-But in the past few weeks and even in those to come, some interesting gadgets have been announced.
+The future is going to be pretty awesome in matters of gaming.
+With technology branching through several segments, like cloud hosting, gesture manipulation, eye-movement recognition, and so on, limitations will soon be crossed.
+But some interesting gadgets have been announced in the past few weeks and even in those to come.

-Razer, the well-known gaming accessories manufacturer, has announced since 2011 that a portable console which will revolutionize the world will be launched in 2013.
-The year has come without Razer making any major statements, but we still linger at the possibility that a console, bearing Microsoft’s Windows 8 or 7, will be powerful enough to replace conventional computer for those who play and travel, at the same time.
+Razer, the well-known gaming accessories manufacturer, has announced in 2011 that a portable console that would revolutionize the world would be launched in 2013.
+The year has come without Razer making any major statements.
+However, we still linger at the possibility that a console bearing Microsoft’s Windows 8 or 7 will be powerful enough to replace the conventional computer for those who play and travel simultaneously.